 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 23,824 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through September 2019.
+These interactive presentations contain the latest oil & gas production data from all 25,046 horizontal wells in the Eagle Ford region, that have started producing from 2008 onward, through September 2020.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview reveals the relationship between production rates and cumulative production.
 Wells are grouped and averaged by the year in which production started.

 Productivity per lateral foot (not shown here), has slightly fallen since 2017.